C3nE3s/calinennis.dev/src/pages/writing/styling-the-modern-web.md

 ---
 createdAt: 2022-06-15T21:29:18Z
 tags:
   - CSS
   - Tailwind
   - CSS-in-JS
-layout: "../../layouts/PostLayout.astro"
+layout: '../../layouts/PostLayout.astro'
-hidden: true
+hidden: false
 title: Styling the Modern Web
 subtitle: Pros and Cons of popular approaches
 description: Review and opinions on modern CSS styling solutions and frameworks
 ---

 Just use ChakraUI or Tailwind.

 If you were to derive your decision from popularity and amount of use, you almost certainly would land on a take like this.
 But, as always, frontend development moves fast and nothing is ever as cut and clear as it seems.